lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-09-07-big-data-analysis-on-a-distributed-raspi-cluster.md

 ![full body shot of cluster](/img/raspi-cluster/full-shot.jpg)

-It was built by Richard, the CEO of Inzura.
-Almost everything you see is
-3D-printed: that includes the faceplates, the clips and the holding rack (for the Raspis).
+It was built by Richard Jelbert, the CEO and co-founder of Inzura.
+Almost everything you see is 3D-printed: that includes the faceplates, the clips and the holding rack (for the Raspis).
 It contains 16 Raspi 4s and 25 assorted Raspi 3B/3/2/1s.
 For this project I only used the Raspi 4s.

 The structure of the cluster is hexagonal: there are 5 storeys and 6 segments on each storey.
 One of the segments is reserved for SSDs (data storage and database